Skip to main content

 Z-clipping

 Z-clipping isn’t as dangerous as back-clipping, but it will stop you in your tracks.
 This is what happens when you grab rope from below the last quickdraw (instead of above it) and clip this loop through the next draw.
-Once clipped this way, the rope will follow a Z-shaped path between quickdaws, climber and belayer.
+Once clipped this way, the rope will follow a Z-shaped path between quickdraws, climber and belayer.
 To avoid this mistake, always grab for the rope right at the tie-in knot when about to make a clip.

 Keeping clear of the rope